BEYOND TOLKIEN - REWRITING FANTASY - 2023/4

 Formative assessment and feedback

-- Facilitate the acquisition of the detailed knowledge and skills necessary for producing creative writing texts in the broader fantasy field, with a particular focus on genre, form, characterisation/voice and worldbuilding.
+- The module aims to: facilitate the acquisition of the detailed knowledge and skills necessary for producing creative writing texts in the broader fantasy field, with a particular focus on genre, form, characterisation/voice and worldbuilding contributing to the future careers of students as professional writers and also in career paths outside that of creative writer

-- Help students attain the ability to apply critical awareness to their own creative production, to critically develop their thinking about their own practice as writers and to present this in cogent terms
+- help students hone their ability to apply critical awareness to their own creative production, to critically develop their thinking about their own practice as writers and to present this in cogent terms

-- Develop in students an advanced understanding of the connections between fantasy conventions in both ¿literary¿ and ¿non-literary¿ forms and writing practices in the context of contemporary cultural concerns, theories and movements
+- eevelop in students an advanced understanding of the connections between fantasy conventions in both 'literary' and 'non-literary' forms and writing practices in the context of contemporary cultural concerns, theories and movements such as the Blue Posthumanities (new oceanic imaginaries, ecology, sustainability and more), the Monstrous Anthropocene, etc.

 C - Cognitive/analytical